⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Financial Services | Financial Data & Stock Exchanges

-Fees from cryptocurrency buying, selling, and trading by individual users.
+Fees generated from buying, selling, and trading cryptocurrencies by retail and institutional clients.

 🎯 WHY THIS MATTERS